Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Discussion Conclusion

-In this paper, we presented an SNMPC approach utilizing a learned perception informed value function capable of navigating through an obstacle field using lidar.
-We demonstrated, both in simulation and on hardware, that using the learned value function as a terminal cost and constraint enabled the controller to avoid local minima without violating obstacle constraints.
-Further, we showed that our approach was able to generate statistical guarantees of performance and safety in real time, which may improve confidence in the controllers ability to use learned components in safety critical environments.
-Future work could explore the quantification of perception uncertainty itself as well as updating the learned value function online.
+In this paper, we presented an approach for combining an RL-trained value function with sampling-based SNMPC to achieve probabilistically safe perception-based navigation using only current sensor measurements.
+We demonstrated, both in simulation and on hardware, that using the learned value function as a terminal cost and constraint enabled the controller to exhibit long-horizon planning while satisfying collision-avoidance constraints.
+Further, we showed that our approach was able to generate statistical guarantees of performance and safety in real time, which may improve confidence in the controller's ability to use learned components in safety critical environments.
+We also demonstrated that our approach can scale to complex, high-dimensional systems and that value functions trained on simple dynamics can aid in the control of more complex systems.

+Our approach included several limiting assumptions.
+It assumed the ability to adequately predict future sensor measurements at the terminal NMPC state as well as an accurate stochastic dynamics model.
+Additionally, while Monte Carlo dropout was able to quantify epistemic model uncertainty, it would be unable to quantify aleatoric uncertainty (i.e., from sensor noise).
+Our approach also can be affected by uncalibrated uncertainty estimates.
+Future work could explore the incorporation of perception uncertainty, as well as online refinement of the learned value function.